kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 -F
 Output the generated XSL-FO instead of a PDF.

+-I
+Output Apache FOP intermediary format instead of a PDF.

 -o &lt;out&gt;
 Output to &lt;out&gt; instead of &lt;src&gt;.pdf (or &lt;src&gt;.fo if